dspinellis/effective-debugging/README.md

 * [Demonstrate scalability problem due false sharing](../master/false-share)

-### Item 66: Consider Rewriting the Code Using Higher Level Abstractions
+### Item 66: Consider Rewriting the Code Using Higher-Level Abstractions

 * [Demonstrate the speedup that can be obtained through the use of ATLAS](../master/atlas)
 * [Demonstrate speedup of R's mclapply function](../master/mclapply)